 - 3.1.1 To assist in the management of business and organisational risk the following objectives have been identified.
-These form the basis of Revenue Scotland's Risk Management Strategy:- - Promote awareness of business and organisational risk and embed the approach to its management throughout the organisation. - Seek to identify, measure, control and report on any business and organisational risk that will undermine the achievement of Revenue Scotland's business priorities, both strategically and operationally, through appropriate assessment criteria.
+These form the basis of Revenue Scotland's Risk Management Strategy:- - Promote awareness of business and organisational risk and embed the approach to its management throughout the organisation. - Seek through appropriate assessment criteria to identify, measure, control and report on any business and organisational risks that have the potential to undermine the achievement of Revenue Scotland's business priorities, either strategic or operational.